-My recommendation is to visit the Salt Cathedral.
+My recommendation is during your 2 days in Bogota pay a visit to the Salt Cathedral.
 It will take you an hour and a half on the bus to get there, and the same back.
 So it will take up most of your day.
 It is worth it though!
 You can read everything you need to know about this day trip here.

 If you prefer to stay in Bogota then spend the day soaking up Bogota impressive culture.
 There are so many things to do in Bogota, I don’t think you could ever get bored here.
 And the best part is that many of the best places to visit in Bogota are also free, especially on a Sunday.

 Other things to do during your 2 days in Bogota: